Software Heritage - Datastore Scrubber#

 Note

+A configuration file is expected, as for most swh tools.
 This file must have a scrubber section with the configuration of the scrubber database.
 For storage checking operations, this configuration file must also have a storage configuration section.
 See the swh-storage documentation for more details on this.
 A typical configuration file could look like:

 scrubber: